Managing schemas

 Change the database name, username, and environment variable prefix to match your application.

-You will also need a tox environment that runs your application.
+For later migrations (although not for the first migration), you will also need a tox environment that runs your application’s command-line interface.
 This will look something like the following:

 [testenv:example]